selfsk/selfsk.github.io/_posts/2021-04-13-motorcycling-101.md

 There is one more thing... the most important one - `mental fitness`.

 Riding a motorcycle requires additional processing and analyzing of what you see(most important), hear, feel or even smell.
-Both input groups are based on that - lack of `mental fitness` will causes problems!
+Both input groups are based on that, lack of `mental fitness` will cause problems!
 Things like target fixation is one of them...

 It is critical to understand that all groups are intertwined - even if you have a _good_ control over speed and direction, but mental fitness is lacking(you cannot process all the inputs on the same level(i.e. eyes, ears, hands, feet) at the same rate) - it's easy to go over your head!
 It is true the other way around, your `mental fitness` can be at _good_ level, but speed and/or direction are not.
 Abrupt(not sudden) inputs are an example of that.